-The estimates of Reserves and Contingent Resources have been provided by Mr John Hattner of NSAI.
-Mr Hattner is a full time employee of NSAI, has over 30 years of industry experience and 20 years' experience in reserve estimation, is a licensed geologist, and a member of the Society of Petroleum Engineers (SPE), and has consented to the use of the information presented herein.
-The estimates in the report by Mr Hattner have been prepared in accordance with the definitions and guidelines set forth in the 2007 Petroleum and Resource Management System (PRMS) approved by the SPE.
+The estimates of reserves and contingent resources have been provided by Mr John Hattner of Netherland, Sewell and Associates Inc (NSAI).
+Mr Hattner is a full-time employee of NSAI, has over 30 years of industry experience and 20 years of experience in reserve estimation, is a licensed geologist, and has consented to the use of the information presented herein.
+The estimates in the report by Mr Hattner have been prepared in accordance with the definitions and guidelines set forth in the 2007 Petroleum and Resource Management System (PRMS) approved by the Society of Petroleum Engineers (SPE), utilising a deterministic methodology.

-ATP814P - Bowen Basin Queensland (Blue Energy 100% - and Operator)
+ATP814P (Blue Energy 100% and Operator)